Museum of early consumer electronics and 1st achievements

 Motorised receiver kit.
 36 volt positioning.

-These Uniden units were classed as good quality units from a manufacturer known for
+minority situation.
+These Uniden units were classed as good quality units from a manufacturer known

-quality products.
-Maybe not top of the range flagship units but certainly mid priced
+for quality products.
+Maybe not top of the range flagship units but certainly mid priced good quality

-continued using the 771 positioner with more modern receivers.
-It was really
+however, continued using their 771 positioner with more modern receivers.
+It was really only when

 1987.
 Discus Elipse motorised receiver